Bright Lights, Big Challenge: Tips on Choosing the Right Light Bulbs

 Along with brightness—the top “ingredient” on the new labels—consumers will also see the estimated yearly energy cost, life expectancy, light appearance (the shade: warmer is more yellow, cooler is more blue) and energy used (this is where “watt” still comes in).
 And packages for the newer, energy-saving bulbs will clearly show which bulb to buy to replace your common incandescent light bulb but with comparable brightness.

 New U.S. energy-efficiency requirements will be phased in over the next two years, basically requiring bulbs to operate on at least 25 percent less energy.
 The old traditional bulbs won’t be banned; they just must meet a basic level of efficiency.
-(You will still be able to buy traditional bulbs for certain appliances, including heat lamps, aquarium bulbs and candelabras, as well as different colored lights).
+(You will still be able to buy traditional bulbs for certain appliances, including heat lamps, aquarium bulbs for aquascaping tanks and candelabras, as well as different colored lights).

 But the savings alone may convince you to make the switch.
 According to the U.S. Department of Energy, “the new energy-saving light bulbs—incandescents, CFLs (compact fluorescent lamps), and LEDs (light-emitting diodes)—could save you about $50 per year when you replace 15 traditional incandescent bulbs in your home.”